seabar24/Capstone/Capstone2Sprint2.md

 * [Sprint 2 Demo Video]()

 ## Deliverable Statement
-The purpose of this sprint is to setup the ground work for the sprints to come.
-This will involve getting the intial harwdare for the LAN network setup and configured to be ready for testing and "tweaking" IoT devices.
-This sprint will also involve prepping for other upcoming sprints which include repeatable tasks such as meetings, data, network diagram, and etc.
+The purpose of this sprint is to get a baseline of the IoT devices connected to the network.
+The settings for the APs will be at their "normal" settings, testing the different: radio frequencies, channel widths, uplink/download, and speeds.
+This is so for Sprint 3 + 4, I can compare and contrast the different settings when they are "tweaked".
+This sprint will include purchasing the IoT devices, fixing previouss issues (such as AP problems), and baselining the devices connected.
 ## Objectives
 - Baseline of Devices (I.e. Having device download, uplink, bandwidth, and speeds recorded for "normal" settings)
 - Fix issues from First Sprint